Skip to main content

 by Onyi Nwabineli - Fiction, Women's Fiction

-Anuri Chinasa has had enough.
-She was the unwilling star of her stepmother’s social media empire before “momfluencers” were even a thing.
+Anuri Chinasa was the unwilling star of her stepmother’s social media empire before “momfluencers” were even a thing.
+For years, Ophelia documented every birthday, skinned knee, milestone and meltdown for millions of strangers to fawn over and pick apart.
 Now, at 25, Anuri is desperate to put her way-too-public past behind her and start living on her own terms.
-But it’s not going so great.
-She can barely walk down the street without someone recognizing her, and the fraught relationship with her father has fallen apart.
+But she can barely walk down the street without someone recognizing her, and the fraught relationship with her father has fallen apart.
 Then there’s her PhD application (still unfinished) and her drinking problem (still going strong).
-With Noelle, Anuri’s five-year-old half sister now being forced down the same path, Anuri discovers she has a new mission in life...To take back control of the family narrative.
+Plus, Ophelia is never far away and has made it clear she won’t go down without a fight.
+With Noelle, Anuri’s five-year-old half-sister now being forced down the same path, Anuri discovers she has a new mission in life: to take back control of the family narrative.

 by Onyi Nwabineli - Fiction, Women's Fiction